Gabriela Álvarez (engineer): Education and career

 Álvarez is originally from Mexico City, and as an undergraduate studied physics at the National Autonomous University of Mexico (UNAM).
 After earning a master's degree in mechanical engineering from New Mexico State University in the US, she returned to UNAM for doctoral study in engineering.
 She completed her doctorate in 1994 with the dissertation Transferencia de calor en una cavidad con interaccion termica a traves de una cara semitransparente con controlador optico.

 In 1989, she became a professor and researcher in the department of mechanical engineering at the Centro Nacional de Investigación y Desarrollo Tecnológico (CENIDET, the National Center for Research and Technological Development), in Cuernavaca.
-In 2014 CENIDET became part of the National Technological Institute of Mexico system.
+In 2014, CENIDET became part of the National Technological Institute of Mexico system.

 She also served internationally in the American Society of Heating, Refrigerating and Air-Conditioning Engineers Technical Committee 4.5 on fenestration, the first Mexican to do so.

+Álvarez received a national award for innovation in renewable energy from the Mexican Ministry of Energy.
+He was a member of the Mexican Academy of Sciences.